Faculty Professional Development Assignment (FPDA) Program Overview

 Length of assignment

-A Faculty Professional Development Assignment may be no longer than twelve months.
-When assignment dates do not conform to the beginning or ending dates of a semester, a separate justification/approval memo outlining how teaching responsibilities will be covered during that fraction of time will be required of the department chair(s) via the dean(s).
+When assignment dates do not conform to the beginning or ending dates of a semester, a separate justification/approval memo outlining how teaching responsibilities will be covered during that fraction of time will be required of the department chair(s)/school director(s) via the dean(s).
 This memo should accompany the FPDA application.
-Persons on 9-month appointment are not eligible for assignments that include all or part of the summer session, but may include the summer period in their assignment on an unpaid basis.

 Application and review process